-Sometimes the highly pitted flowmeters fall out of calibration.
-Over time, the performance of all the instruments depreciates with numerous wear and tear.
-The flow of the media through the flowmeters can be affected by corrosion and dirt.
+Sometimes the highly pitted flow-meters fall out of fluid flow calibration.
+Over time, the performance of all the instruments depreciates with different types of wear and tear.
+The flow of the media through the flow-meters can be affected by corrosion and dirt.
 Temperature variations may also damage during the process.

-To define a set of operations, together with influence factors, the standard, the device and the combinations of fluid are used to provide the calibration.
-Meaningful prospect of how the device will function when in use is expressed in such way.
+To define a set of operations, together with influence factors, the standard, the device and combinations of fluids are used to provide the calibration.
+The meaningful prospect of how the device will function when in use, is expressed in such a way.

 Sigma is fully equipped with instruments like Reference Flow Monitor and Laminar Flow Monitor, for the calibration of Rotameter and Mass Flow Meter.